 Send a Copy

-An enterprise user who creates a shared space in their SigningHub account to delegate their signing authority to a group of collaborators is called a shared space owner, of that particular space.
-However to be a shared space owner, an enterprise user must be allowed to manage shared spaces in their enterprise role.
+An enterprise user who creates a shared folder in their SigningHub account to delegate their signing authority to a group of collaborators is called a shared folder owner, of that particular folder.
+However to be a shared folder owner, an enterprise user must be allowed to manage shared folders in their enterprise role.
 The enterprise user may then:

-Add their choice collaborators in their shared spaces, who can process their workflow documents on behalf of the space owner
+Add their choice collaborators in their shared folders, who can process their workflow documents on behalf of the shared folder owner

-Move workflow documents into their shared spaces to share them with the collaborators
+Move workflow documents into their shared folders to share them with the collaborators

 Edit their shared spaces